shakfu/libpd/pyx/README.md

 ## Objectives

-- Provide an alternative to the swig-based pylibpd
+- Provide a cython-based 'more hackable' alternative to the swig-based pylibpd

 - Builtin integration with `portaudio` or alternative (`miniaudio?`)